Amazon Web Services: Since 2016

 In 2016 Q1, revenue was $2.57 billion with net income of $604 million, a 64% increase over 2015 Q1 that resulted in AWS being more profitable than Amazon's North American retail business for the first time.
 Jassy was thereafter promoted to CEO of the division.
 Around the same time, Amazon experienced a 42% rise in stock value as a result of increased earnings, of which AWS contributed 56% to corporate profits.

 AWS had $17.46 billion in annual revenue in 2017.
 By the end of 2020, the number had grown to $46 billion.
 Reflecting the success of AWS, Jassy's annual compensation in 2017 hit nearly $36 million.

 In January 2018, Amazon launched a unified autoscaling service on AWS.
 This new service unifies and builds on AWS existing, service-specific, scaling features like EC2 Auto Scaling groups, that was launched in August 2006.

 In November 2018, AWS announced customized ARM cores for use in its servers.
-Also in November 2018, AWS created ground stations to communicate with customers' satellites.
+Also in November 2018, AWS announced AWS Ground Stations to communicate with customers' satellites.

 In 2019, AWS reported 37% yearly growth and accounted for 12% of Amazon's revenue (up from 11% in 2018).

 In April 2021, AWS reported 32% yearly growth and accounted for 32% of $41.8 billion cloud market in Q1 2021.

 In January 2022, AWS joined the MACH Alliance, a non-profit enterprise technology advocacy group.

 In June 2022, it was reported that in 2019 Capital One had not secured their AWS resources properly, and was subject to a data breach by a former AWS employee.
 The employee was convicted of hacking into the company's cloud servers to steal customer data and use computer power to mine cryptocurrency.
 The ex-employee was able to download the personal information of more than 100 million Capital One customers.

 In June 2022, AWS announced they had launched the AWS Snowcone, a small computing device, to the International Space Station on the Axiom Mission 1.